samoretc/catalog/README.txt

-This is a web application catalog.
+# About

+This is an online catalog that allows users to authenticate and add, edit, and delete items.
 It uses flask and SQLAlchemy for the backend and bootstrap for the front end.

+Users can log on to the web application via google plus to add sports items.
+In order to set this up on your envinronment, you will need to create an app engine project on the google developer's console, and then replace client_secret.json with the client_secret for your app.

 Flask version 0.9 must be used.
 The easiest way to install this is to install pip and run the command 'pip install flask==0.9'.

-Users can log on to the web application via google plus to add sports items.
-In order to set this up on your envinronment, you will need to create an app engine project on the google developer's console, and then replace client_secret.json with the client_secret for your app.

 Additionally, a database must be created and populated with data.
 To create the database, run the database_setup.py file.
 Next, run the the populate.py file to populate the database with several categories and items.